 Well, that’s great and it may serve you well.
 But only up to a point.
 If you’re a fleet manager or business owner managing a small fleet (yes, a fleet owner), by using a GPS tracker you’re not only losing efficiency, you risk also actually losing money instead of saving.

-But, before you start thinking about the expense, technical issues and complexity pertinent to a fleet management solution, think again.
+But, before you start thinking about the expense, technical issues and complexity pertinent to a vehicle management solution, think again.
 You don’t need a solution with all the bells and whistles.
-What you need is a simple fleet management solution to serve your needs, as a small or medium-sized business.
+What you need is a simple vehicle management solution to serve your needs, as a small or medium-sized business.

 You’re probably guessing where we’re going with this.
 Yes, that’s right, we’re out to convince you that you can get something like what we described above – and you will reap the benefits that come with it.

-A GPS tracker is not a fleet management solution
+A GPS tracker is not a vehicle management solution

 That’s right.
-We want to make this point totally clear, in the case that you’re looking around on sites such as Capterra — or even Amazon, etc — and need to decide on what is the best solution for your fleet management.
-So what’s the difference between a GPS tracker and a fleet management app, or fleet monitoring solution.
+We want to make this point totally clear, in the case that you’re looking around on sites such as Capterra — or even Amazon, etc — and need to decide on what is the best solution for your vehicle management.
+So what’s the difference between a GPS tracker and a vehicle management app, or fleet monitoring solution.

 Well, a lot actually.
 But don’t worry, we’ll take you through them, in detail, a bit later.
 The point is, if you are at the stage where you’re currently searching for a tool or software solution to change the way you run your fleet, then you’re already on the right track, so to speak.